byuflowlab/blade_damage/README.md

 # blade-damage

+To install blade-damage, clone the repository.
+Once the repository is cloned, run

+> python setup.py install

-See [this tutorial](https://surrmodel-tutorial.readthedocs.io/en/latest/) for set up and use of this repository.
+See [this tutorial](https://surrmodel-tutorial.readthedocs.io/en/latest/) on how to use the scripts in this repository.